Everything you need to know about dual agency

 • Whether buyers and sellers must agree to dual agency verbally or in writing

-We’ve boiled down the need-to-know information about dual agency regulations in all 50 states and Washington, D.C.
+We’ve boiled down the need-to-know information about dual agency regulations in all 50 states and Washington, DC.

 Dual agency regulations by state